 How to Choose Running Sunglasses

-Sunglasses are an important accessory when running outdoors.
-Your eyes need sun protection just as much as your skin and sunglasses can deliver the protection you need.
+Sun protecting sunglasses are an important accessory when running outdoors since your eyes need sun protection just as much as your skin does.
 In this guide, you'll learn how to choose the perfect pair of sunglasses for your next run.

-You need a tint that's suitable for your outdoor lighting.
-Whether it's a bright, sunny day or dark and cloudy, there's a tint perfect for each condition.
+Different lens tints are suitable for the different types of outdoor lighting.
+Whether it's a bright, sunny day or a dark, cloudy evening, there's a tint perfect for each condition.
 The following is a list of tints and their purposes:

 - Mirror coating: A mirror coating is ideal for exceptionally sunny days.
-The outside lens has a mirror coating that gives a reflective mirror appearance.
-Much like a real mirror, the lenses reflect light and reduce glare.
-Mirror coatings are great for snowy conditions when light reflecting off white snow creates intense glares.
+This type of outside lens has an outer coating that gives a reflective mirror appearance.
+Much like a real mirror, these lenses reflect light and reduce glare.
+Mirror coatings are great for wet or snowy conditions when light reflecting off of the white snow creates intense glares.

-- Clear: Although 'clear' is not technically a tint or coating, clear glasses work as a barrier between your eyes and windy conditions.
-They help prevent your eyes from drying out or tearing up.
+- Clear: Although 'clear' is not technically a tint or coating, clear glasses work still create a barrier between your eyes and the wind.
+Clear lenses help to prevent your eyes from drying out or tearing up.

-- Yellow tints: This tint will help sharpen your running environment and filters out blue light.
-It's best to use this tint in low light conditions such as dusk or overcast days.
+- Yellow tints: Yellow tinted lenses help to sharpen your view of the running environment by filtering out the darker blue light.
+These lenses are best in low-light conditions, such as dusk or overcast days.

 - Dark tints (green/gray): Like golden/yellow tints, dark tints can sharpen the appearance of your surroundings.
-This tint is best for bright, sunny days.
-If you live in an area with good, moderate weather, you'll most likely get the most benefits out of a dark tint.
+Green and gray tinted lenses are best for bright, sunny days.
+If you live in an area with good, moderate weather, you'll likely get the most benefits out of a dark tinted lens.

-Sunglasses typically have metal or plastic frames.
-Metal frames are lightweight and durable.
-Most metal sunglasses are incredibly sleek as well.
-However, it's very possible to dent a pair of metal sunglasses.
-Although you can bend your glasses back in place, you risk distorting the fit depending on how bad the dent is.
-In contrast, plastic glasses can absorb impact and are ideal for rough use.
-For example, you can toss these in your gym bag or drop them without denting.
+Sunglasses are typically made with a metal or plastic frame.
+Metal frames, while lightweight and durable, often feature incredibly sleek designs.
+Keep in mind that it is sometimes possible to dent a pair of metal sunglasses; you can often bend the glasses back into place, but you risk weakening the metal and distorting the fit depending on how bad the dent is.
+In contrast, plastic glasses are designed to absorb impact, making them ideal for rough use.

-The whole point of sunglasses is to protect your sensitive eyes from the harsh sun.
-Sunglasses with adequate UV protection will prevent damage to your eyes.
-You want a pair of sunglasses that blocks out 98% of UVA and UVB rays.
-Sunglasses should come labeled with this important information.
-If you can't find this information, it's best to move on to another pair.
-For especially sensitive yes, sunglasses with a wraparound design will protect your eyes from all angles in addition to UV protection.
+The whole point of sunglasses is to protect your eyes from the harsh sun and sunglasses with adequate UV protection prevent harmful damage to your eyes.
+A pair of sunglasses that blocks out 98% of UVA and UVB rays is best.
+For especially sensitive eyes, sunglasses with a wraparound design are best as they protect your eyes from all angles.

 UV protection and the type of tint are the most important characteristics of running sunglasses.
 However, there are other features that can make a simple pair of sunglasses truly spectacular.
-Here's a list of some features:
+Other features include:

 Protect Your Eyes

-Running sunglasses are a necessary investment for not only your well-being but for ease of running.
-Your exercise experience will be more comfortable when you're not constantly squinting from the harsh sun.
+Running sunglasses are a necessary investment.
+With a pair of sunglasses, your exercise experience is more comfortable since you're not constantly squinting from the harsh sun.
 In addition, you'll feel unstoppable once you experience the clarity of quality running sunglasses.
 The next time you go for a run, don't leave the house without them!